storj/docs/app/learn/page.md

 **Cost Efficiency**

-Get high availability multi-region cloud object storage for a fraction of the price of a single availability zone from centralized providers like AWS.&#x20;
+Get high availability multi-region cloud object storage for a fraction of the price of a single availability zone from centralized providers like AWS.
 {% /quick-link %}

 {% quick-link %}